riyabhattacharjee123/satellite-ground-segment/README.md

 - [numpy](https://numpy.org/) for the sine wave and noise calculations in the training data
 - [scikit-learn](https://scikit-learn.org/) for the IsolationForest anomaly detection model
 - [joblib](https://joblib.readthedocs.io/) for model serialisation used by scikit-learn internally
+- [xarray](https://docs.xarray.dev/) for reading and querying the NetCDF sensor map
+- [netCDF4](https://unidata.github.io/netcdf4-python/) as the backend for reading NetCDF files
+- [scipy](https://scipy.org/) as a fallback backend for xarray NetCDF support